mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

 ## Next Steps

-That was a basic overview of Python running in Rhino.
-Now learn to use [operators & functions](/guides/rhinopython/primer-101/4-operators-and-functions/) to get something done.
+That was a basic overview of RhinoCommon Geometry in Rhino.
+Now learn to use these methods in [Design Algorithms](/guides/grasshopper/csharp-essentials/4-design-algorithms/) to get something done.

+This is the part 3 of the [Essential C# Scripting for Grasshopper guide](/guides/grasshopper/csharp-essentials/).